Device-Cloud Collaborative LLM Inference with Multi-Modal, Multi-Task, Multi-Turn Conversations: Overview of the Proposed System

-We consider a setup in which a user is aiming to solve multiple types of inference tasks through a series of dialogues with LLMs.
-Each dialogue $t$ involves: \begin{itemize}[leftmargin=5mm] \item a text prompt $P_t$ which describes the user's intent, e.g., ``Recommend dishes that I can cook with my ingredients,'' and \item a set of other modalities $\mathcal{M}_t \subseteq \mathcal{M}$, where $\mathcal{M}$ represents all modalities available to the user (e.g., different image views, 3D points, or other data formats describing the current situation). \end{itemize} During the conversation with LLMs, a user may ask additional questions using prompts potentially related to the previous dialogues (e.g., ``Where did I put my dishes?'' or ``Please turn on all the lights in the kitchen'').
+We consider a setup in which a user is aiming to solve multiple types of inference tasks through a multi-turn conversation with LLMs, as shown in Fig. \ref{Fig. TMO}.
+Each conversation turn $t$ involves: \begin{itemize}[leftmargin=5mm] \item A text prompt $P_t$ which describes the user's intent, e.g., ``Recommend dishes that I can cook with my ingredients,'' and \item A set of other modalities $\mathcal{M}_t \subseteq \mathcal{M}$, where $\mathcal{M}$ represents all modalities available in the current context (e.g., different image views, 3D points, or other data formats describing the current situation). \end{itemize} During the conversation with LLMs, a user may ask additional questions using prompts potentially related to the previous turns (e.g., ``Where did I put my dishes?'' or ``Please turn on all the lights in the kitchen'').
 Here, we assume each text prompt belongs to one of $N$ different task categories (e.g., assistant, recommendation, query, and message editing).
 Moreover, distinct tasks have varying levels of difficulty and require different types of multi-modal information to solve.
 For example, the prompt ``Where did I put my dishes?'' requires additional modalities (e.g., images) for the LLM to solve the task, while the prompt ``Please turn on all the lights in the kitchen'' may not require other sources of data, indicating that the task is simpler.
-These characteristics within a multi-task, multi-dialogue scenario with multi-modal data sources distinguish our setup from existing works \cite{zhang2024treacle, he2024large, yang2024perllm} that consider simpler settings (e.g., a single dialogue with text only), motivating the need for a new solution.
+These characteristics within a multi-task, multi-turn scenario with multi-modal data sources distinguish our setup from existing works \cite{zhang2024efficient, he2024large, yang2024perllm} that consider simpler settings (e.g., single-turn conversations with text only), motivating the need for a new solution.